senaite/senaite2.com/docs/quickstart.md

 ### Open the LIMS Setup Screen

-Navigate to the *LIMS Setup* by clicking the gearwheel button in the upper right corner.
+Navigate to the *LIMS Setup* by clicking the ⚙️ button in the upper right corner.

 ![Setup Screen](/screenshots/setup_screen.png "SENAITE LIMS Setup")

 This screen shows all the available setup items to configure SENAITE for your lab.

 **☝️Note:**
-The gearwheel button is almost on every screen available and allows you to quickly navigate to the LIMS Setup.
+The ⚙️button is almost on every screen available and allows you to quickly navigate to the LIMS Setup.

 **🤓 Pro-Tip:**
 You can also press the key-combination `Ctrl+Space` to open the *Spotlight Search*.